aevenstad/fastq_search/README.md

 # fastq_search

 ## Overview
 The Fastq Search application is a desktop application built using PyQt5 for the graphical user interface (GUI) and Flask for the backend server.

 The main function is to locate fastq files on my local machine.
 I often run into the issue of having to find fastq files for a set of samples where the files can be scattered in different directories.

-This application solves this by taking a list of sample identifiers (or any string) and printing a list of files matching the criteria that can be easily copied.
+This application solves this by taking a list of sample identifiers (or any string) and printing files matching the criteria, the files can then be easily copied.

 ## Installation
 1. Clone the repository: